by Bill McBride on 11/21/2016 03:11:00 PM

-In addition to housing starts for January, the Census Bureau also released the Q4 "Started and Completed by Purpose of Construction" report this week.
+In addition to housing starts for October, the Census Bureau also released the Q3 "Started and Completed by Purpose of Construction" report last week.

 It is important to remember that we can't directly compare single family housing starts to new home sales.
 For starts of single family structures, the Census Bureau includes owner built units and units built for rent that are not included in the new home sales report.
 For an explanation, see from the Census Bureau: Comparing New Home Sales and New Residential Construction